apache/nuttx/configs/eagle100/README.txt

   Here are some notes about using the Luminary Ethernet boot-loader built into the Eagle-100 board.

+  Built-In Application:

   - The board has no fixed IP address but uses DHCP to get an address.
-    I use a D-link router; I can use a web browser to surf to the D-link web page to get the address assigned by
+    I used a D-link router; I can use a web browser to surf to the D-link web page to get the address assigned by

   - Then you can use this IP address in your browser to surf to the Eagle-100